Protect yourself from email scams

 While we cannot prevent scammers from targeting consumers online, we are diligent about protecting your private customer information.
 If you receive a suspicious email that appears to come from Symetra, please email us or call 1-800-796-3872.

 What are some common online scam activities?

 Phishing is a criminal activity where thieves attempt to “fish” for personal information by fraudulently sending emails that appear to come from a trusted business, such as a bank or other financial institutions.
 By hijacking trusted brand names and logos, these emails direct unsuspecting victims to phony websites where you may be asked to provide Social Security and account numbers, passwords and other confidential information, or to complete fraudulent loan applications.
 Although these sites may look legitimate, they are not.
 If you provide the requested personal information, you could become a victim of identity theft.

-Spam refers to unwanted, unsolicited junk e-mail.
-Unfortunately, it is very easy for unscrupulous e-mailers to “spoof” or substitute a sender’s e-mail address so that it looks like an e-mail is coming from a reputable source.
+Spam refers to unwanted, unsolicited junk email.
+Unfortunately, it is very easy for unscrupulous emailers to “spoof” or substitute a sender’s email address so that it looks like the email is coming from a reputable source.

 We want to help consumers protect themselves against online scams, such as spoof emails, “phishing,” identity theft and other criminal activity.
 Here are some steps you can take to prevent unauthorized access of your personal information:

 - Never provide personal information over the phone, through email or online unless you initiated the request.
 A trusted business would not ask you for this information unless you initiated the communication.
 If you have any doubt about a solicitation, call the customer service center to confirm the status of your account.